JonkopingJoe/Game-of-Chance/README.md

 -
 - Luck boosters: might temporarily boost chance of positive outcome
 - add any ideas to make the game more interesting

+More things to think about:
+-
+- GUI
+- Error handling

 Game Example
 -